dniym/Bending/.github/ISSUE_TEMPLATE/ability-addition-or-change-request.md

 ---

 name: Ability Addition or Change Request
 about: Suggest a new bending move or a change to an existing move.
+(ONE SUGGESTION PER POST)
 title: "[Ability Request] - "
 labels: enhancement
 assignees: dniym